Article written by Elisa - Travel Writer & Local in France

 - Château de Rochecotte, near Villandry, Rigny-Ussé and Chinon

-- Château de Pray near Amboise
+- Château de Pray, near Amboise

-3. Best Castles in the Loire Valley to Visit
+Best Châteaux of the Loire Valley to Visit

 In the Loire Valley, you will find some of the most beautiful French castles to visit.
-Most of the Loire Valley Castles were built during the Renaissance, so they are very different from castles near Paris.
+Most of the Châteaux of the Loire Valley were built during the Renaissance, so they are very different from the Château de Versailles and other castles near Paris.

-If you don’t know what Loire Castles to visit, this list of best Loire Valley Castles may help.
-For a perfect Loire Valley itinerary, we recommend visiting only 2-3 castles a day and complete the rest of the days with other activities.
+If you don’t know what castles to visit, this list of the best Châteaux of the Loire Valley may help.
+For a perfect Loire Valley itinerary, we recommend visiting only 2-3 castles a day and completing the rest of the days with other activities.

-4. Best Medieval Towns in the Loire Valley to Visit
+Best Medieval Towns in the Loire Valley

-The Loire Valley is dotted with some of the most beautiful medieval towns in France and other picturesque villages accredited with labels like ‘Plus beaux villages de France’ (Most beautiful villages in France) or ‘Petites Cités de Caractère’ (Small towns of character).
+The Loire Valley is dotted with some of the most beautiful medieval towns in France and other picturesque villages accredited with labels like “Plus beaux villages de France” (Most beautiful villages in France) or “Petites Cités de Caractère” (Small towns of character).
 You will certainly be charmed by their tuffeau stone houses, flower-filled streets, and medieval remains!

 Along the banks of the Loire River